I would like to Donate:

 TONIC IMMOBILITY IN SHARKS

-FUN FACT – Sharks usually enter tonic immobility in less than a minute and if undisturbed, can remain like this for up to 15 minutes before eventually righting themselves and swimming away.
+- Sharks usually enter tonic immobility in less than a minute.
+If undisturbed they can remain like this for up to 15 minutes.

 SHARKS AND ORCAS

-There is evidence that suggests orcas may use tonic immobility to prey on sharks.
+There's evidence to suggest that orcas use tonic immobility to prey on sharks.

-In 1997, in the waters around the Farallon Islands, a female Orca was observed holding a White Shark upside down for 15 minutes, causing it to suffocate.
+In 1997, an Orca in the Farallon Islands was seen holding a White Shark upside down for 15 minutes.
 Whether intentional or not, the Orca likely caused the shark to enter tonic immobility.
+Defenceless, the shark, suffocated.
+This also happened again in 2000.

 You have added an item to your shopping basket.